 Montepulciano Tuscany, Italy Travel Guide

-Montepulciano is having a long history and architectural charm.
-The main square, Piazza Grande, is considered one of Italy's most beautiful Renaissance squares, marking the highest point in town.
+Montepulciano is rich in history and beauty of the architecture.
+The town square, Piazza Grande, is considered one of Italy's most beautiful Renaissance squares, marking the top in town.

-Beyond the square, the Tempio di San Biagio is a magnificent Renaissance church just outside the defensive walls, remarkable for its perfect proportions and peaceful setting.
+Beyond the square, the Tempio di San Biagio is a grand Renaissance church just outside the city walls, remarkable for its perfect proportions and peaceful setting.

 Underground cellars (e.g., Ercolani or Cantina Contucci) often reveal ancient Etruscan foundations and wells, linking to the town's deep past.